tiagofsanchez/reactnd-project-would-you-rather/questions.md

 ## LoadingBar from `react-reducer-loading-bar`

-I am not sure this is not working for my NewQuestions.js component
+I am not sure why this is not working for my NewQuestions.js component, need to check with Ravi